 It’s not your sweat that’s causing breakouts, it’s the moist environment and surface impurities on the skin that’s creating an environment for bacteria to thrive in.
 Another common breakout associated with exercise is the blemishes seen on your chest and back.
 This is called ‘acne mechanica’, and is caused by the friction between your wet workout gear and your skin, resulting in the inflammation and clogged pores.

 During your workout, it’s important not to touch your face – gyms are a source of bacteria and other microbes that lurk on the machine handles, weights and locker doors.
-Be sure to pull your hair off your face to prevent excess touching of your face, and also because many hair products contain comedogenic (pore clogging) oils and waxes which contribute to breakouts.
+Be sure to pull your hair off your face to prevent unneccessary touching of your face, and also because many hair products contain comedogenic (pore clogging) oils and waxes which contribute to breakouts.

 The ideal face products for your work out